manifold-systems/manifold/docs/articles/preprocessor.md

 </p>
 <br>

-Here the screencast demonstrates the use of the preprocessor inside IntelliJ IDEA using the [Manifold plugin](https://plugins.jetbrains.com/plugin/10057-manifold).
+Here the screencast demonstrates the preprocessor via IntelliJ IDEA using the [Manifold plugin](https://plugins.jetbrains.com/plugin/10057-manifold).
 The example uses `#define` to define the `MY_API_X` symbol where valid values for `X` are `1` and `2`.
 Note in real life we would define this symbol in a `build.properties` file so other files can access it, but here we use `#define` to simplify the demo.

 The `#if` statements use the symbol to conditionally include or exclude code from compilation.
 As the value of the symbol changes you can see the code enabling/disabling to reflect the value.
-Note you can turn off this feature from the IntelliJ Settings view in the Manifold section, in this mode only the directives are shaded.
+Note you can turn this feature off from the IntelliJ Settings view in the Manifold section, in this mode only the directives are shaded.
 In either case the command line compiler always respects the symbol values.

 Notice you can place preprocessor directives anywhere in the class: around `import` statements, classes, methods, fields, pretty much anywhere.
-This is what distinguishes the preprocessor from Java's compile-time constant based conditional compilation.
+This one of many features that distinguishes the preprocessor from Java's compile-time constant based conditional compilation.

 Another cool capability you won't find in conventional preprocessors is the use of multiple directives in a single line.
-You can see this in action in the `import` statement.
-Sometimes the code reads better when directives share a line, of course this is subjective.
+You can see this in action in the `implements` clause.

 You can also comment out directives, a feature that is not well supported in many preprocessors.

 If you have a C++ background, you might be wondering where `#ifdef` and `#if defined` went.
 They're simply not needed because with this preprocessor a symbol evaluates to either `true` or `false`, depending on whether or not the symbol is defined.
-Only if you use the `==` or `!=` operator can you access a symbols *string value*, which as stated earlier can only be defined with `build.properties` or `-Akey[=value]` compiler arguments.
-Thus, only `#if` is necessary.
+Only if you use the `==` or `!=` operator can you access a symbol's *string value*, which as stated earlier can only be defined with `build.properties` or `-Akey[=value]` compiler arguments.
+Thus, `#if` covers all the bases.
 Read more about this is the [docs](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-preprocessor).

 Also of note is the `#elif` directive.
-This is not a new concept, but if you don't have a C++ background, it might seem odd.
-The simple explanation is there's no concise way to say `#else #if` as you would in Java:
+This is not a new concept, but if you don't have a C++ background, it may seem odd.
+The simple explanation is there's no concise way to say `else if` as you would in Java:

 ```
 #if FOO